Alexis56Ortiz/Alexis56Ortiz/README.md

 - 👋 Hi, I’m @Alexis56Ortiz
-- 👀 I’m interested in streaming, and cuisine, in my lawyer activity
+- 👀 I’m interested in streaming, cuisine and in my lawyer activity
 - 🌱 I’m currently learning law ando otherwise activities.
 - 💞️ I’m looking to collaborate on streams with an another content creators
 - 📫 How to reach me with a lot of food and Bacardi, the love of my live.